RedHat-Israel/ROSE/how_to_check_student_exercises.md

 ## Running the checks

+First, change directory to test folder before running the tests:

+        `cd docs/course_materials/exercises/test_exercises

-First, make sure you are using python 3.7 or later:
+Make sure you are using python 3.7 or later:

         `pipenv --python /usr/local/bin/python3.7 shell`

 Install all dependencies:

         `pipenv install --dev`

-Second, change directory to test folder before running the tests:

-        `cd docs/course_materials/exercises/test_exercises`

 For getting the Help use: